FlipperPA/django-tempus-dominus/README.md

 # Django Tempus Dominus

-## DEPRECATION NOTICE: Final Releasee
+## DEPRECATION NOTICE: Final Release

 **A Note About the Future of This Package**